Makerfabs/Project_MakePython_Audio_Music/readme.md

 ## Prepare Music

 - Add some wav music in sdcard.Of course ,name must be English.
-- This example program can decode only 44.1khz, 16bit, stereo WAV files.This is a common file format for songs on the Internet.But the I2S chip itself supports waV in all common formats, such as sampling rate of 22.05khz, 16kHz, 24bit, 16bit, mono channel, etc.If you want to play music in his format, please modify the code yourself.
+- This example program can decode only 44.1khz, 16bit, stereo WAV files.This is a common file format for songs on the Internet.But the I2S chip itself supports waV in all common formats, such as sampling rate of 22.05khz, 16kHz, 24bit, 16bit, mono channel, etc.If you want to play music in other format, please modify the code yourself.
 - Insert a Micro SD card into MakePython Audio.
 - Plug the stereo or earphone into a 3.5mm audio jack.